Yoga Studio Insurance

 Q: Why would I need equipment/property insurance (i.e., “Inland Marine”) for my yoga studio?

 A: The liability portion of the base coverage includes property damage to other parties, e.g., a neighboring tenant.
 It does not include your property within the walls of your space (your mirrors, floor, etc.).
 That’s why owners add “inland marine” or property insurance when they can.

 Q: I hire independent contractors under 1099s.
 Can I cover them under my yoga studio insurance?

 For Program B, you can add instructors once you’ve purchased the insurance.
 You would email email@example.com with the number of contractors you’d like covered, and we’ll send you back a quote.
 The first two instructors can be added for $50 and each instructor thereafter can be added for an additional premium of $25.00.

 Q: Do you cover aerial yoga activities?

 A: YES, but not under the above applications.
 You can apply here to get a quote.
-You will need to upload photos of your aerial equipment and provide additional information about your aerial yoga activities.
+You will need to provide additional information about your aerial yoga activities.
 Internal underwriting and quoting may be required based on coverage needs and equipment used.